nawing/Dinger-Merchant-Pay-API/README.md

 res.json(flowResponse)
 ```

+* This is the idea, to implement your payment flow very clean.

 | flowOperation     | Key           | Description |
 | :---:             | :---:         |  :---: |
 | 'REDIRECT'        | redirectLink  | open the link on your UI |